Swapnil-Ncode/Technical-Project/README.md

 ## 👀 Overview

-**TextVibe** is a modern web application designed for content creators, social media managers, and marketers.
+**Extract and Analyser** is a modern web application designed for content creators, social media managers, and marketers.
 It leverages cutting-edge OCR (Optical Character Recognition) and PDF processing technologies to extract text from documents and images, then provides intelligent recommendations for optimizing social media content.

 The application features a beautiful, intuitive UI built with React and Tailwind CSS, supporting both drag-and-drop and manual file selection for seamless user experience.